 This is due to what psychologists call the picture superiority effect.
 That’s a fancy way of saying that concepts are much more likely to be remembered if they are presented as pictures rather than words.

-- You take advantage of the picture superiority effect to make your spoken content more engaging and memorable; and
+- You take advantage of the picture superiority effect to make your spoken content more engaging and memorable

-- You are changing the onscreen visual element approximately every 3-6 seconds, which keeps the viewer’s mind from drifting off (television editors figured this out long ago).
+- You’re changing the onscreen visual element approximately every three to six seconds, which keeps the viewer’s mind from drifting off.
+(Television editors figured this out long ago.)

 The occasional use of reinforcing on-screen text is fine, and can even be a desirable part of the mix.
 But even then, just say no to bullet points.

-Five to six second edits are too quick for talking-heading video, unless the video is really short.
-But make sure you switch things up on a regular basis using transitions and/or new camera angles to avoid losing the viewer’s attention — and to keep your video persuasive.
+Make sure you switch things up on a regular basis using transitions and/or new camera angles to avoid losing the viewer’s attention — and to keep your video persuasive.